pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 3. Define the `--values-file` flag to customize the default configuration.
 You must define the following fields in the `values.yaml` file for the Prisma Scanner configuration.
-You can add fields as needed to activate or deactivate behaviors.
+You can add fields to activate or deactivate behaviors.
 You can append the values to this file as shown later in this topic.
 Create a `values.yaml` file by using the following configuration: